Chile–Dominican Republic relations

-Chile-Dominican Republic relations refers to the bilateral relations between the Republic of Chile and The Dominican Republic.
-Chile operates an embassy in Santo Domingo and Dominican Republic operates an embassy in Santiago.
+Chile–Dominican Republic relations are the bilateral relations between the Republic of Chile and The Dominican Republic.

 History

 In 1866, the DR recognized the legitimacy of Chile government and formally reached out to them.
 On May 14 1867, Álvaro Covarrubias Ortúzar, Minister of Foreign Affairs for Chile, established formal relations with the Dominican Republic by creating a consulate in Santo Domingo.
 In 2018, Chilean Foreign Minister Roberto Ampuero visited Santo Domingo to discuss developing economic cooperation and bolstering commercial development between both nations.

 Tourism

 110,000 Chileans visited Dominican Republic for tourism in 2019, becoming one of the largest groups of tourists to the country.
 There are direct flights between Santiago and Punta Cana with LATAM Chile.

 Trade

 Chilean exports to the DR have increased from US$28 million to US$78 million from 2000 to 2018.
 Dominican Republic exported US$11.3 million worth of goods to Chile in 2019, with the largest export being hard liquor.
 Chile, in the same year, exported US$76.5 million to the DR, with the largest exports being cars.